TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Summary/Index.rst

 TYPO3 has an `official YouTube channel <https://www.youtube.com/channel/UCwpl8LY9Tr3PB26Kk2FYW_w>`__.

-You can find helpful videos about TYPO3 there, but not very much about templating on a beginner level.

 A video that may be useful:

 In this three-parts series, Mathias Schreiber and Benjamin Kott set up a TYPO3